anitapeppercorn/Shop-Shoppe-Redux/README.md

 ## Concepts

-In addtition to Redux, this project I applied the following skills:
+In addtition to React-Redux and Redux, this project I applied the following skills:
     ”@apollo/react-hooks": "^3.1.3",
     "@stripe/stripe-js": "^1.10.0",
     "@testing-library/jest-dom": "^4.2.4",
     "@testing-library/react": "^9.5.0",